TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### ForceLogFlush

+All logs are immediately written to disk ("Flushed") when logging is performed.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.

 Default value: 0

 ### ForceMipMaps

+Forces mipmapping on all textures.
+Currently unused.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.